-Thrive works with Hout Bay schools and learning institutions where, using the 5 Thrive Pillars of sustainability as guidance, mentors help each school take action to reduce their eco footprint and act as a role model to the community.
+Thrive works with Hout Bay schools and learning institutions.
+The Thrive mentor at each each school helps teachers and learners to take action to reduce their eco footprint and become a role model to the community.

-manage waste wisely by either sending it back to the manufacturing stream for recycling, or, composting it for
+- Manage waste wisely: Learners are taught to send recyclable waste back to the manufacturing stream for recycling, thereby reducingor, composting it for

-thereby increasing the biodiversity by planting indigenous shrubs which will attract local birds and insects to enhance the health of the ecosystem for all living in it.
+- Preserve precious biodiversity: Once lost, our biodiversity cannot easily be restored.
+Plant indigenous shrubs which will attract local birds and insects to enhance the health of the ecosystem near you.

-This is important so that children learn to participate in a living example of a healthy eco system in which each person, no matter how little, can make a difference to their own health and environment.
-They will learn how to create their own food security and influence the health of their environment.
+Learners and adults become aware of the need to participate in a living example of a healthy eco system in which each person, no matter how young, can make a difference to their own health and environment.
+The earlier we all learn how to create our own food security and positiviely influence the health of our environment, the greater the hope for our planet.